Top 5 common mistakes hostels make on Airbnb

 Your competition is most likely there, so why aren’t you?
-Airbnb is one of the fastest growing accommodation booking platforms and although it can be seen as a threat to hostels, when used properly it can also increase a hostel’s bookings and revenue.
+Airbnb is one of the fastest growing accommodation booking platforms.
+Although it can be seen as a threat to hostels, when used properly it can actually increase a hostel’s bookings and revenue.

 2) Improper room configuration

 Airbnb is designed as a unit based system.
 This means that it is not a natural platform for hostels that sell various units (beds) inside another unit (the room).
 Sure, setting up and renting a private room is very easy as it is one unit sold at one price.
 However, dorms are a completely different matter.
 In principle, the dorm-room can be booked by a single person, or by any number of individual guests that fit into the dorm.